↑

 Tip: if you don’t have sambal oelek, also known as chili paste, you can substitute sriracha.

-Finally, it’s time to cook the ground pork.
+Finally, prepare the ground pork.

 Add the olive oil to a large skillet over medium heat.
 Mix in the minced garlic and ginger and cook for 1 minute, stirring frequently.

-Crumble the ground pork into the pan and season with the salt and pepper.
+Add the ground pork into the pan and season with the salt and pepper.
 Cook, breaking up, until browned through, about 3-5 minutes.

 Stir in the soy sauce, hoisin sauce, and sesame oil.
-Cook an additional 2-3 minutes until everything is heated through and the flavors are well combined.
+Cook an additional 2-3 minutes until or everything is heated through and the flavors are well combined.

 Present!